salesforcecli/plugin-user/messages/password.generate.md

   add EnableSetPasswordInApi as a feature.
 For example:
 - "features": ["EnableSetPasswordInApi"]
 - Then try creating the scratch org again.

+# defaultingToLength20Password

+Starting in Summer '26, passwords of length below 20 will be explicitly rejected.
+For now, generating a password of length 20 instead of the requested length.

 # scratchFeaturesUrl